 Student engagement during lessons using full participation strategies ensures that students are actively involved in their learning.
 These strategies encourage students to contribute, discuss, and interact with the lesson content, fostering a deeper understanding of the material and creating opportunities for success.

-Aligned with the Department of Education’s strategic direction and ‘Teaching for Impact’ tool, we strive to equip our students with the skills, capabilities, and understandings that are essential for success in today’s world.
-We prioritise development through whole-school programs such as Talk4Writing, Seven Steps to Writing Success, InitiaLit Early Years Literacy and Spelling Mastery.
+Aligned with the strategic direction of the Department of Education Western Australia and ‘Teaching for Impact’ tool, we strive to equip our students with the skills, capabilities, and understandings that are essential for success in today’s world.
+We prioritize development through whole-school programs such as Talk4Writing, Seven Steps to Writing Success, InitiaLilit Early Years Literacy, Spelling Mastery, and the Maths Trek Primary Mathematics Program.
 Our Academic extension and enrichment STEAM program integrates Science, Technology, Engineering, Arts, and Mathematics, challenging students to think critically, solve problems creatively, and collaborate effectively.
 In mathematics, we use the Paul Swan Maths resources to deliver a solid foundation in mathematical concepts and skills.